dilininisansala/AI-Assisted-Test-Automation-Framework/README.md

 # AI-Assisted-Test-Automation-Framework
-Testing automation is evolving fast.
 I explored how AI tools like Microsoft Copilot and Claude can accelerate the process.
 Instead of writing long Cypress scripts by hand, I experimented with AI‑assisted test generation — converting scenarios into JSON definitions and letting a generator script produce Cypress tests automatically.
 This approach made my workflow faster, modular, and easier to maintain.

 ## What I Did ##